Pennsylvania firefly festival

 Private Firefly Expeditions

-While accommodations are not available to the public on the weekend of the festival, Black Caddis Ranch is open and reservable many other nights and weekends during the firefly season.
+While accommodations are NOT available to the public during the PA Firefly Festival on the last weekend of June, Black Caddis Ranch is open and reservable many other nights and weekends during the firefly season.
 The Synchronous season typically starts around the 2nd week of June and lasts approximately 30 days, depending on weather and nighttime temperatures.
-Black Caddis Ranch holds a Guiding Permit from the US Forest Service to operate firefly expeditions

 Filmmakers & Photographers

 Since 2013, Black Caddis Ranch has been the setting and backdrop to some of the world's most influential nature and documentary filmmakers.
 Radim Schrieber started photographing and shooting video of the Synchronous fireflies.
 His footage led the BBC and Ammonite Films to us in 2015 with their famous narrator/host Sir David Attenborough.
 Producer/Director, Joe Loncraine and Videographer, Martin Dorhn filmed Attenborough for the first time using a high-tech 4G camera in the darkness of the forest for a segment of the award-winning Attenborough's Light On Earth.
 Then in the summer of 2017, the Passion Pictures company filmed a segment for their 2018 documentary Serengeti Rules, a film based on the book of the same name by Sean Carroll.
 The film made its debut at the renowned 2018 Tribeca Film Festival. and has since won numerous industry awards.